nodecross/nodex-docs/source/build_guide/linux/index.md

 # Build Guide for Linux

-This section describes how to build UNiD EDGE which is implemented in Rust language (hereinafter referred to as "Rust").
-By following the steps in this section, you can build a UNiD EDGE that can run on top of any popular Linux OS.
+This section describes how to build NodeX EDGE which is implemented in Rust language (hereinafter referred to as "Rust").
+By following the steps in this section, you can build a NodeX EDGE that can run on top of any popular Linux OS.

 ## Prerequisites

-Build environment and other prerequisites for building UNiD EDGE are defined below.
+Build environment and other prerequisites for building NodeX EDGE are defined below.

 - Operating System
   - Linux OS (Ubuntu 20.04 or higher)